 BOSS largest yearly activity is the Study Trip: a research-based summer trip of two to three weeks to one or more destinations around the globe to study a relevant trend in the real estate industry.
-Every year, around twenty students and two researchers get selected to join the trip.
-In addition to participating in the study trip, students will follow a tailor-made elective course (3 ECTS) to learn more about the particular topic.
+Every year, around twenty-five students and two teachers get selected to join the trip.
+Although there are no ECTS associated with the trip this year, students will follow presentations and visit related companies to execute research on the subject:

-This year, the trip will go to Chile and Peru.
-During the trip, the students will visit Lima, Santiago, and a surprise destination in-between.
+This year, the trip will go to Scandinavia, since Scandinavian countries are known to be frontrunners when talking about affordability and sustainability.
+During the trip, students will visit Helsinki, Tampere, Stockholm, Oslo, Gothenburg, Copenhagen and Hamburg.

 Want to learn know more about the study trip?
 You can now watch our promo video: